microsoft/debug-adapter-protocol/specification.md

 The request executes one step (in the given granularity) for the specified thread and allows all other threads to run freely by resuming them.

-If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests'), setting the 'singleThread' argument to true prevents other suspended threads from resuming.
+If the debug adapter supports single thread execution (see capability `supportsSingleThreadExecutionRequests`), setting the `singleThread` argument to true prevents other suspended threads from resuming.

-The debug adapter first sends the response and then a 'stopped' event (with reason 'step') after the step has completed.
+The debug adapter first sends the response and then a `stopped` event (with reason `step`) after the step has completed.

 ```typescript
 interface NextRequest extends Request {